 Using historically accurate costumes as a vehicle, Tames provides educational entertainment covering social history—what people ate, what they wore, what it was like to go to the doctor.
 In many of these programs, Tames comes out in the skivvies of the time period and dresses in front of the audience.
 Focusing on daily life and women’s issues, these programs bring to life what it was like to live in another era.

 Ever wonder what hello girls, canaries, and the rose of No Man’s Land have to do with World War One?
-Dressed as an ambulance driver for the Motor Corps, I discuss the various work women did at the Western Front during the War to End All Wars.
+Dressed as an ambulance driver for the Motor Corps, Tames discusses the various work women did at the Western Front during the War to End All Wars.

 The years between 1912 and 1927 saw some of the biggest changes for women in all of history.
 They went from being literally hobbled by society and their clothing to the freedom of the flappers in the space of 15 years.
 Wearing four historically accurate costumes, complete with undergarments, Tames takes you on an amazing journey that highlights the beginning of women’s emancipation.

-In this five-costume program, I present a look into the clothing and lifestyle of a Victorian woman during the mid-1850s through the early 1860s.
-I discuss travel through the day, travel through society, and travel in general, which really opened up in the 19th century.
+In this five-costume program, Tames presents a look into the clothing and lifestyle of a Victorian woman during the mid-1850s through the early 1860s.
+She discusses travel through the day, travel through society, and travel in general, which really opened up in the 19th century.

-In this two-costume program, I present a look into the lives of the working class and the nobility during the time of Shakespeare.
-I discuss what these people ate, wore, and what it was like to go to the doctor.
+Have you ever wondered what life was like in Shakespeare’s time?
+In this two-costume program, Tames presents a look into the lives of the working class and the nobility during the Elizabethan era.
+She discusses what these people ate, wore, and what it was like to go to the doctor.